 Production Equipment.
 Equipment designed to enable the manufacture of automotive products.

-D. The improvement activities must align with the strategic priorities set out in the Automotive Sector Deal
+D. The improvement activities must have aligned with the strategic priorities set out in the Automotive Sector Deal

 And the Beneficiary must be: